dopsnachi/WeEdit/README.md

 # WeEdit
-A website where you can askto edit videos and photos .
+A website where you can ask to edit videos and photos .